carterdossias/StockPricePrediction-FullStack/README.md

 # Stock Price Prediction App

 ## Main Contributors
-- @CarterDossias (Connections / Data Import / Data Prep)
+- @CarterDossias (FinBert Sentiment Analysis Fine Tuning / Connections / Data Import / Data Prep)
 - @NoahMalewicki (Database Design / Mangament)
 - @RishiBokka (Creating ML Model For Predictions)

-This repository contains a full-stack application for predicting stock prices based on:
+This project is a FULL STACK application that is aimed at prediciting stock price based on the following:
 1. **Historical stock data** stored in a MySQL database.
 2. **News sentiment analysis** performed on daily articles related to each ticker.

 ## Table of Contents